netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

 Creating the sample-data directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a simple directory.
 Put MEF files with sample metadata in this directory.
+Make sure they have a `.mef` suffix.

 A MEF file is a zip archive with the metadata, thumbnails, file based online resources and an info file describing the contents.
-Creation of MEF files is covered in other sections of this manual.
+The contents of a MEF file are discussed in more detail in the next section of this manual.

 Sample data in this directory can be added to the catalog using the Administration menu.